billbogaiv/translator/README.md

 The `Translator` defines what to translate and the type of output when running a translation.
 A `Translation` tells the `Translator` how to go from the *input* to *output*.

 Since translations are user-defined, it's up to the implementation to correctly define going between *input* and *output* in a way that makes sense.
-When defining translations, a few different version exist:
+When defining translations, a few different versions exist:

 ### Translation<TKey, TValue>